thsur/wordpress-global-meta-box-order/global-meta-box-order/Readme.txt

 The plugin operates on a blueprint user whose screen settings for meta boxes (visibility, position and ordering) and column layout are cloned for every other backend user on the fly.

 By default, this blueprint user is the first admin user found, so you'll need to be logged in as **that user** to globally change screen settings.

-For how to change the default blueprint user, see *Configuration* below.
+For how to change the default blueprint user as well as other settings, please refer to the *Configuration* section below.

 = Where It Works  =